 The Special Committee has retained Bradford to act as its financial advisor in connection with the Reorganization.
 The Special Committee selected Bradford as its financial advisor because Bradford is a nationally recognized investment banking firm, which, as a part of its investment banking business, engages in the valuation of securities in connection with mergers and acquisitions, negotiated underwritings, secondary distributions of listed and unlisted securities, private placements and valuations for corporations or other purposes.
 The Special Committee also selected Bradford because of Bradford's familiarity with the electronics contract manufacturing industry generally.
 Representatives of Bradford attended the meeting of the Special Committee on December 16, 1996 and rendered Bradford's oral opinion (which was subsequently confirmed in writing on December 17, 1996) that, as of the date of such opinion, the proposed consideration for the Merger Transactions was fair, from a financial point of view, to the Unaffiliated Shareholders of GTC.
 On December 16, 1996, the Special Committee recommended to the GTC Board that the Reorganization be approved by the GTC Board and submitted to the GTC shareholders for approval.
 Following the delay surrounding the further restructuring of GTC, Bradford resumed its role as financial advisor to the Special Committee.
 On September 12, 1997, Bradford attended the meeting of the Special Committee and delivered to the Special Committee an updated opinion that the Merger Transactions were fair to the Unaffiliated Shareholders of GTC from a financial point of view.
 On November 12, 1997, Bradford delivered its opinion to the Special Committee that the terms of the Merger Transactions, as revised, were fair to the unaffiliated shareholders of GTC from a financial point of view.
-Finally, on January 8, 1998, Bradford delivered its opinion to the Special Committee that the terms of the Merger Transactions, as further revised, were fair to the unaffiliated shareholders of GTC from a financial point of view.
-Bradford subsequently confirmed such opinion by delivery of a written opinion dated January 8, 1998, which subsequent opinion supersedes all prior opinions.
+On January 8, 1998, Bradford delivered its opinion to the Special Committee that the terms of the Merger Transactions, as further revised, were fair to the unaffiliated shareholders of GTC from a financial point of view.
+Finally, on February 4, 1998, Bradford delivered its opinion to the Special Committee that the terms of the Merger Transactions, as finally revised, were fair to the unaffiliated shareholders of GTC from a financial point of view.
+Bradford subsequently confirmed such opinion by delivery of a written opinion dated February 9, 1998, which subsequent opinion supersedes all prior opinions.
 A copy of that opinion, which sets forth the assumptions made, matters considered and limitations on the review undertaken, is attached as Appendix E hereto and should be read in its entirety.